ChlorineProject/ChlorineOS/README.md

 - [ ] Does the OS have a driver for writing to the screen?
 - [ ] Does the OS have a driver for drawing to the screen?
 - [ ] Does the OS have paging implemented?
+- [ ] Does the OS have a multitasking system?